EricRohlfs/blog/docs/2023-05-03-extended-customElementLifecycle.md

 The template is now a document fragment.
 Before painting, attach events and do any other work so when the fragment is appended/painted to the live-DOM it is ready for the user/script/ or other customElements to interact with it.
 Other elements maybe using mutationObserver to wait for the paint then do work.
 The whole point is to avoid adding html to the live-DOM too early and then trying to compensate.

 #### post-paint
 I can't think of anything that would go here.
 This is more conceptual, other components might interact with the component post paint via using mutation observers or maybe thrown events.
 Note: I have not had the issue of other components interacting with my components too early using this approach.
 I do NOT recommend throwing an event like 'is-painted'.
-If everything is setup before paint, throwing events is just extra work or maybe a sign your architecture needs more work.
+If everything is setup before paint, throwing events is just extra work.
+This is not to say never throw events.
+Just I've never needed an event thrown to tell me the item was painted on the page.

 Example 2 - multiple lifecycles in the connectedCallback
 ```